-To maximize the coverage and adhesion between the ADC and the PCB, a silkscreen should be overlaid to partition the continuous plane on the PCB into several uniform sections.
-This provides several tie points between the ADC and the PCB during the reflow process.
-Using one continuous plane with no partitions guarantees only one tie point between the ADC and the PCB.
+To maximize the coverage and adhesion between the ADC and PCB, a silkscreen should be overlaid to partition the continuous plane on the PCB into several uniform sections.
+This provides several tie points between the two during the reflow process.
+Using one continuous plane with no partitions guarantees only one tie point between the ADC and PCB.
 See the evaluation board for a PCB layout example.
-For detailed information about packaging and PCB layout of chip scale packages, see Application Note AN-772, A Design and Manufacturing Guide for the Lead Frame Chip Scale Package (LFCSP).
+For detailed information about packaging and PCB layout of chip scale packages, see the AN-772 Application Note, A Design and Manufacturing Guide for the Lead Frame Chip Scale Package (LFCSP).

-The CML pin should be decoupled to ground with a $0.1~\mu F$ capacitor, as shown in Figure 47.
+The CML pin should be decoupled to ground with a 0.1 $\mu F$ capacitor, as shown in Figure 47.